MortezaNedaei/RTMP-ExoPlayer/README.md

 This is a sample to stream Real Time RTMP videos/audios using ExoPlayer last version.

-you can stream both video and audio in this repository.
+You can stream both video and audio in this repository.

 ### NOTE: replace your rtmp url with application's url